jhanani29/Linkitone-projects/README.md

 <h5> Project 2: Combining gps and gsm </h5>

  This project takes location data from GPS and sends message to respective person.
-This project can be used for monitoring the location of the assmm
+This project can be used for monitoring the location of the asserts.

+ Circuit description:
+  *  1.Connect SIM card in the sim holder and also connect GSM antenna.
+     2.Connect the GPS.
+     3.Edit the "con" number.
+     4. load the code.
+   *